web-deps/odom/docs/api/api.md

 ### Description

-A function used to replace a DOM node with another node.
+Used to replace a DOM node with another node.

 ### Syntax